-- Inflammation of blood vessels (vasculitis), usually the coronary arteries, that supply blood to the heart
+- Swelling of blood vessels, most often the arteries that send blood to the heart.

-- Inflammation of the heart muscle (myocarditis)
+- Swelling of the heart muscle.

-- Heart valve problems
+- Heart valve problems.

-Any of these complications can damage your child's heart.
-Inflammation of the coronary arteries can lead to weakening and bulging of the artery wall (aneurysm).
-Aneurysms increase the risk of blood clots forming and blocking the artery, which could lead to a heart attack or cause life-threatening internal bleeding.
+Any of these complications can damage the heart.
+Swelling of the heart arteries can weaken them and cause a bulge in the artery wall, called an aneurysm.
+Aneurysms raise the risk of blood clots.
+These can lead to a heart attack or cause bleeding inside the body.